LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ## Program Counter implementation
 Program Counter has the following input, output and control signals:
-- Cp – Program Counter content increment
+- CP – Program Counter content increment
-- Lp - loading data from the bus into the Program Counter
+- LP - loading data from the bus into the Program Counter
 - CLK – clock signal that ensures synchronism in the operation of the computer
 - CLR – reset signal that initializes the Program Counter to zero
-- Ep – output activation for putting data from the Program Counter on the bus
+- EP – output activation for putting data from the Program Counter on the bus
 - DIN - Data Input – connects to the bus
 - DOUT - Data Output – connects to the bus